 Mapping funding for racial justice: A political imperative

-Since 2010, Human Rights Funders Network (HRFN) and Candid have partnered on research that maps funding for human rights globally.
+Since 2010, Human Rights Funders Network (HRFN) and Candid have partnered on research that maps funding for human rights and racial justice globally.
 Our analysis provides an evidence base to understand and strengthen resourcing for social change.